dddrrreee/cs49n-19spr/labs/2-hello/README.md

    2. `pwd` --- the path this prints out is what you should set `CS49N_LIBPI_PATH` to.
    3. If you use `bash` edit your `~/.bash_profile` and add `export CS49N_LIBPI_PATH <path>` where `<path>` is the path from step 2.
+If you have `tcsh`, do something similar to `.tcshrc`.
-   4. `source ~/.bash_profile` in any terminal you're going to use.
+   4. `source ~/.bash_profile` in every single terminal you're going to use or just open new ones.
    5. Go back to `libpi` and make it.
 It should compile without errors.

 #### Step 3: implement `gpio_set_function` and cross-check it  (40 minutes)

+This is the one step where you write some code.
+But it's mainly just adapting the GPIO code you already implemented.

-In order for `printk` to work, we have to initialize the UART so that it can talk to it (actually, not strictly true given that we used the
+In order for `printk` to work, we have to initialize the UART so that `printk` can use it to communicate with your laptop(*).

-bootloader: can you say why?).
-If you run:
-   - `arm-none-eabi-nm cs49n-objs/cs49n-uart.o`
-It should print out:
+One way to see what we need is to simply run `arm-none-eabi-nm cs49n-objs/cs49n-uart.o` in the `libpi` directory.
+It will print out the symbols defined and referenced in `cs49n-uart.o`.
+In our case, it should print:

              U dmb
              U dsb
              U gpio_set_function